 How to apply

-If you've read through the detail and think Rent to Own might be a good option for you, apply online.
+Start by using the online enquiry form on Co-Ownership’s website.
 An adviser will then get in touch with you to make sure that Rent to Own is right for you.
-You will have to pay a £70 non-refundable assessment fee.
+You will have to pay a £100 non-refundable assessment fee.

-Co-ownership will use market rates to set a fair rent for the property.
+Co-Ownership will use market rates to set a fair rent for the property.
 This rent will not increase during your tenancy.
-Co-ownership will be your landlord while you are a tenant in the property and will be responsible for paying rates, service charges and ground rent associated with the property.
+Co-Ownership will be your landlord while you are a tenant in the property and will be responsible for paying rates, service charges and any ground rent associated with the property.